dabblewriter/websocket-rpc-protocol/README.md

-// Call the method directly, TypeScript will support it and the method will be proxied using the send() method await client.sayHi(); // Hello world! await client.sayHi('everyone'); // Hello everyone!
+// Call the method directly, TypeScript will support it and the method will be proxied using the send() method await client.sayHi(); // Hello world! await client.sayHi('everyone'); // Hello everyone! await client.namespace.sayBye(); // Goodbye cruel world!

+console.log(client.get());
+/*
+Outputs:
-client.get() // {
+{
-  // online: true, // Whether the browser's APIs think the browser is online
+  online: true, // Whether the browser's APIs think the browser is online
-  // connected: true, // Whether the websocket is connected
+  connected: true, // Whether the websocket is connected
-  // authed: true, // If the connection has been successfully authenticated with a JWT
+  authed: true, // If the connection has been successfully authenticated with a JWT
-  // serverTimeOffset: 20, // The offset in milliseconds between the client and the server
+  serverTimeOffset: 20, // The offset in milliseconds between the client and the server }
-//}
+*/
 ```